haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/docblock-standard-general.md

 The following is assumed by default:

 * Formatting according [phpDocumentor](https://www.phpdoc.org/docs/latest/guides/docblocks.html){:target="_blank"} standard
-* Requirements apply for all files regardless of programming language, but a DocBlock standard for the particular language may override it.
+* Requirements apply for all files regardless of programming language, but a 注释文档块规范 for the particular language may override it.

 ## General principles